 III.
+Policy III.
 Policy Task 1: Transition Requirements - CMS Attestation #1 The Plan offers this transition policy as a written description of the appropriate transition processes consistent with 42 CFR §423.120(b)(3) for our enrollees whose current drug therapies may not be included in their new Plan formulary.
-The Plan will maintain this policy and effectuate a meaningful transition as delegated for: 1.
-New enrollees into its prescription drug plans following the annual coordinated election period; 2.
-Newly eligible Medicare enrollees from other coverage; 3.
-Enrollees who switch from one Plan to another after the start of a contract year; 4.
-Current enrollees affected by negative formulary changes across contract years; 5.
-Enrollees residing in long-term care (LTC) facilities; 6.
-In some cases, enrollees who change treatment settings due to a change in level of care.
+The Plan will maintain this policy and effectuate a meaningful transition as delegated for: • New enrollees into its prescription drug plans following the annual coordinated election period. • Newly eligible Medicare enrollees from other coverage. • Enrollees who switch from one Plan to another after the start of a contract year. • Current enrollees affected by negative formulary changes across contract years. • Enrollees residing in Long-Term Care (LTC) facilities. • In some cases, enrollees who change treatment settings due to a change in level of care.
 Enrollees who are undergoing a change in care are eligible for a temporary supply to ensure the continuity of needed medications across care settings.
-If the enrollee is not in their transition period during their care change, or is in the transition period but have already received their transition supply fill days supply maximum, the system will reject the claim and appropriate reject codes are returned to the pharmacy.
-The network pharmacy receives additional secondary messaging (IF LEVEL OF CARE) and training to inform the pharmacy of the appropriate procedure.
-In the circumstance where an enrollee is changing care setting and may not have access to current prescriptions, the network pharmacy may contact the ESI help desk for an override to dispense a temporary transition supply.
+If the enrollee is not in their transition period during their care change or is in the transition period but have already received their transition supply fill days' supply maximum, the system will reject the claim and appropriate reject codes are returned to the pharmacy.
+The network pharmacy receives additional secondary messaging (If Level of Care) and training to inform the pharmacy of the appropriate procedure.
+In the circumstance where an enrollee is changing care setting and may not have access to current prescriptions, the network pharmacy may contact the Express Scripts help desk for an override to dispense a temporary transition supply.
 Appropriate transition notifications are generated to the enrollee and the prescriber in the required timetable.
-As these enrollees are vulnerable to disruption in care, ESI also provides daily rejected claims data to the plans for oversight of these enrollees experiencing a change in their care to assure the transition has been effectuated.
-Task 2: Transition Policy Submission CMS Attestation #2 The Plan will submit a copy of its transition policy to CMS and ensure all submissions are per CMS guidelines and that the policy conforms to the requirements of the Prescription Drug Manual, Chapter 6, Section 30.4.
+As these enrollees are vulnerable to disruption in care, Express Scripts also provides daily rejected claims data to the plans for oversight of these enrollees experiencing a change in their care to assure the transition has been effectuated.
+Task 2: Transition Policy Submission CMS Attestation #2 The Plan will submit a copy of its transition policy to CMS, ensuring that the submission is per CMS guidelines and ensuring that the policy conforms to the requirements of the Prescription Drug Manual, Chapter 6, Section 30.4.
+Task 3: Transition Scope CMS Attestation #3